anestisb/radamsa-android/README.md

 A: You can omit the $ make install part and just run radamsa from bin/radamsa in the build directory, or copy it somewhere else and use from there.

 Q: Radamsa takes several GB of memory to compile!1
 A: This is most likely due to an issue with your C compiler.
-Use prebuilt images or try the quick build instrucitons in this page.
+Use prebuilt images or try the quick build instructions in this page.

 Q: Radamsa does not compile using the instructions in this page!
 A: Please file an issue at https://github.com/aoh/radamsa/issues if you don't see a similar one already filed, send email (aohelin@gmail.com) or IRC (#radamsa on freenode).